lucasstinson/hyper/README.md

   - There are some firebase functions/calls that can be more appropiately placed.
   - ~~There are some stylings that have mixed support.~~ This has been updated.
 - Documentation is needed throughout the project
+- Allow users to remove their posts and comments.

 ### Assignment